On her first mother’s day without him, a Mobile woman who lost son to gun violence pleading for closure

 MOBILE, Ala.
-(WALA)-- Nearly one year after Gregory Sledge was killed the pain for his mother, Brenda Johnson, weighs heavy on her heart, intensified by the fact that his murder is still unsolved.
+(WALA)-- Nearly one year after Gregory Sledge was killed, the pain for his mother weighs heavy on her heart, intensified by the fact that his murder is still unsolved.

 “I miss my son everyday.
 It's not a day that go by that I don't think about him.
 We all do.
 We all think about him.
-We all miss him because Greg was… the life of the party.”
+We all miss him because Greg was… the life of the party,” Brenda Johnson said.

 On Saturday his loved ones gathered to celebrate what would have been his 30th birthday last week, releasing balloons in his memory.